 Advance funds of up to $10,000 will be available to only applicants located in low-income communities who previously received an EIDL Advance for less than $10,000, or those who applied but received no funds due to lack of available program funding.
 Eligible applicants do not need to take any action at this time.
 Applicants will be contacted directly by SBA via email and they will first reach out to EIDL applications that already received a partial EIDL Advance (between $1,000 – $9,000).
 Applicants will need to prove at least a 30% loss in gross receipts during any 8-week period comparing 2019 and 2020.

-Future Legislation: Congress is expected to recommend appropriating an additional $15 billion in Targeted EIDL Advance funding in current legislation.
+Legislation: ARPA provides an additional $15 billion in Targeted EIDL Advance funding to current funding.

 Institute of Museum and Library Services (IMLS) COVID Relief

 ARPA appropriates an additional $200 million for IMLS to support states’ efforts to expand digital network access, purchase internet accessible devices, and provide technical support services to address digital inclusion efforts and related technical support in response to the pandemic.